A fantastic culinary experience based in Peru, taking you on a journey from the markets to some of the top restaurants the country has to offer.

 The Seminario workshop has created a new proposal for ceramic art that is apt for today’s modern world.
 There are gorgeous plates, dinnerware and other home décor inspirations!
 This new expression of art is the fruit of more than 35 years of research that Pablo Seminario has undertaken, now known as the Seminario Style.
 The unique location in the Sacred Valley fosters continual growth and a more widespread recognition of this pair’s artwork.
 If this option interests you, please let your guide know the day before.

-From the Seminario Workshop we will continue to Ollantaytambo where there will be some free time to explore this atmospheric village.
+From the Seminario Workshop we will continue to Ollantaytambo, where there will be some free time to explore this atmospheric village.
 We’ll have lunch in the uniquely located Café Mayu, in the famous El Albergue lodge, which is in the train station to Machu Picchu.
-The coming and going of trains adds to the atmosphere while we enjoy the unique menu which has been created using fresh organic ingredients from their garden and Sacred Valley.
-Alpaca steak, fresh salads, homemade fettuccine and fresh trout are a few of their specialities.

 El Albergue has an interesting organic garden, which if possible, we will visit before taking a late afternoon afternoon train to Aguas Calientes.
 We’ll dine at one of the renowned restaurants in Aguas Calientes prior to getting an early night in preparation for our Machu Picchu visit tomorrow.

-Today we will enjoy a walking tour of the city in the morning before having a final time to explore Cusco’s cuisine and enjoy one more day of culinary tourism and our final Peruvian cooking class.
+Today we will enjoy a walking tour of the city in the morning before having a final time to explore Cusco’s cuisine and enjoy one more day of culinary tourism.

-Trip ends after breakfast today, you will be transfered to the airport for onward travel connections.
-Ask us about combining with Bolivian food and farm tour, Galapagos Islands or the Amazon.
-We have plenty of options to extend your stay in South America.
+Trip ends after breakfast today, you will be transferred to the airport for onward travel connections.

 |Start Date||End Date||Spaces Available||Cost|